-Design skills, much like creativity can be nurtured and developed.
-I’ve seen students that knew very little of design, become excellent designers through perseverance, desire to learn more, and practice.
-Another reason I believe design is a unique skill that can be developed is based on the fact that it doesn’t rely solely on artistic merit.
-Some people would even argue that art and design are separate in their focus and function and should not even be compared.
-Although the goals of art and design can be similar one would argue that design aims to create pragmatic clarity in the world around you while art focuses on creating a profound emotional response.
-Furthermore, there’s a fallacy of thought going around that ALL graphic designers can draw (paint, sculpt, photograph etc…) and vice versa.
+Design skills, much like creativity, can be nurtured and developed.
+I’ve seen students that knew very little of design become excellent designers through perseverance, desire to learn more, and practice.
+Moreover, it doesn’t rely solely on artistic merit.
+Some people would even argue that art and design don’t compare because they are separate in their focus and function.
+Although the goals of art and design can be similar, one would argue that design aims to create pragmatic clarity in the world around you.
+In contrast, art focuses on creating a profound emotional response.
+As a result, there’s a fallacy of thought going around that ALL graphic designers can draw (paint, sculpt, photograph etc…) and vice versa.
 But, I know this is not true.
 Sure there are a lot of graphic designers that can draw and a lot of traditional illustrators that can design, but these skills are not mutually exclusive.

 Graphic design is considered a profession by those that value its power to influence perceptions and change minds.
-You need to look no further than a political campaign to see how much emphasis is placed on looking the part.
-Patriotic, confident, trustworthy, readable, legible, simple and in the correct party colours are all characteristics of good political campaign graphics that can help influence opinions and reinforce party values.
+Look no further than a political campaign to see how much emphasis is placed on looking the part.
+Patriotic, confident, trustworthy, readable, legible, straightforward and in the correct party colours are all characteristics of good political campaign graphics that can help influence opinions and reinforce party values.
 Some graphics have become synonymous with a specific community or group.
 For example, just seeing the rainbow flag in a storefront is an indication that the store is LGBT-friendly.

-Although, of course, many nonprofit organizations do overwhelmingly good for themselves, the costs of their marketing and overhead are often quite high, but the amount of money that gets invested into their projects is also high.
-These high earning nonprofit organizations are often the ones that can afford to run national campaigns and work with an agency of record or support an entire marketing department complete with their own dedicated graphic designer.
-They’re polished, legit, and make their donors and contributors feel special.
+Although, of course, many nonprofit organizations do overwhelmingly good for themselves, the costs of their marketing and overhead are often relatively high.
+Still, the amount of money that gets invested into their projects is also high.
+These high-earning nonprofit organizations are often the ones that can afford to run national campaigns.
+They usually work with an agency of record or support an entire marketing department, complete with their dedicated graphic designer.
+They’re polished, legit and make their donors and contributors feel special.
 They have a name that people have heard of and know.
-It’s great to help them and contribute to their causes but a small contribution doesn’t go very far.
+It’s great to contribute to their causes, but a small contribution doesn’t go very far.
 Consistently volunteering will go further, but it isn’t always possible to carve out the time (especially if you’re an independent contractor).

-However, there is a set of criteria for nonprofits that I follow in assessing whether or not I will do the work pro bono:
+Here is a set of criteria for nonprofits that I follow in assessing whether or not I will do the work pro bono:

 - Does the nonprofit organization employ other creatives?
 The organization can’t have an agency of record or currently work with a graphic designer.
-If an organization has paid for graphic design in the past or can afford to pay they do not need my help for free.
+If an organization has paid for graphic design in the past or can afford to pay, they do not need my help for free.

 - Are they registered?
 They must be a registered nonprofit organization or be in the process of becoming one.